mtrohman/heiswayi.github.io/_posts/2016-12-22-directory-crawler.md

 ![DirectoryCrawler](http://i.imgur.com/e3mrlmx.gif)

 After the program finished running, an output text file will be created within the program base folder and if you open the text file, this is how it looked like; a list of accessible directories within the assigned target directory.

+_Note: Creating an output file sometimes might be time-consuming depending on PC performance and number of crawled directories (usually more than 1000+ directories)._

 Example (opened using Notepad2-mod app):